Installation

 Pkg.build("IJulia")

-For example, if you want to run Julia with all deprecation warnings disabled, you can do:
+function.
+For example, if you want to run Julia with all deprecation warnings disabled, you can create a custom IJulia kernel:

 using IJulia